 Scott Johnson: You are welcome.
 All right, there you have it.
 I hope you also enjoyed getting to know T’ara and learning about Beyond Type 2.
 You can learn more at BeyondType2.org and as a special thanks to all of you watching, I have a fun mySugr tote bag with some goodies inside, like a pop socket and a few stickers that I want to give away.
 To enter, leave a comment below and let T’ara and I know if you enjoyed today’s episode.
 Before next week’s show, really, I’ll randomly pick a lucky winner or two and announce them during the start of the episode next week.

 Scott Johnson: Once again, today’s episode is sponsored by the mySugr bundle.
-Get unlimited strips, automatic supply refills, personalized support, and more all for just $49 per month.
+Get unlimited strips, automatic supply refills, personalized support, and more all for just $49 every month.
 Learn more at mySugr.com/facebooklive.

 Then, be sure to tune in next week to connect with strongman and powerlifter, Rodney Miller, who talks about diabetes being like a superpower.
 Rodney uses strongman demonstrations as a way to portray type 1 diabetes in a positive light and to inspire young people with diabetes to grow up and be strong members of the community.
 Thank you so much for joining today.
 Please like this video, share it with your friends.
 Have another amazing day and I’ll see you next week.